fenetikm/falcon/README.md

 * **The background colours are messing up with the `ap/vim-css-color` plugin when I have a split or two**

   I also got that problem so I switched to [colorizer](https://github.com/lilydjwg/colorizer) which seems to work fine and dandy.

+## Roadmap

+Falcon is currently evoloving - to see what is coming up have a look at the [Todo](https://github.com/fenetikm/falcon/blob/master/TODO.md)

 ## Big Thanks